- slide 1 of 3

 - slide 2 of 3

-With no further ado...
-I give you the examples:
+Without further ado...
+I give you the examples of alliteration:

 Analysis: One purpose of alliteration is to draw attention to specific words.
 When combined with other sound devices--rhyme, assonance, consonance, rhythm, meter, for example--the effect multiplies.
 In line 1, Poe repeats the w sound, with the last example being weary.
 Weary also happens to end a couplet, drawing added emphasis to it.
 The critical reader and thinker, therefore must ask himself, why?
 The narrator could be weary with life, the reason for which is given throughout the poem; Poe may emphasize the narrator's weariness as a clue that perhaps he's fallen asleep and the entire episode is a dream or an hallucination.